7 Tables

 S501 Smith 2010-12-04 375 8%

-A table or database in Excel is a table consisting of rows and columns.
-These rows are often called records and the columns are called fields.
-The type of the collected data is in the columns.
-In the first row of a table, you find column headers that indicate the kind of information in the column.
-The column headers are also called field names.
-The field names in Table 7.1 are: customnr, name, date, price and discount.
+A table or database in Excel is composed of rows and columns.
+These rows are often called records, and the columns are called fields.
+The column contains a specific type of data.
+The first row of a table contains column headers that describe the information in each column.
+Column headers are also known as field names.
+The field names in are: customnr, name, date, price, and discount.

-To analyze data, it is important that the data is well-structured in the worksheet.
+For effective data analysis, it’s crucial that the data is well-structured within the worksheet.
 A structured table has the following characteristics:

-• The cells in each column contains the same type of data.
+• Each column contains the same type of data.

-• The first row of the table contains the unique names of the fields.
-These names are usually formatted differently (larger font size, bold, italic, … ) than the rest of the table.
+• The first row of the table contains unique field names.
+These names are usually formatted differently (e.g., larger font size, bold, italic) from the rest of the table.

-• There should be no blank rows in the table.
-A row can contain empty cells, but not all cells in a row can be empty.
+• The table should not contain any blank rows.
+A row can have empty cells, but not all cells in a row can be empty.

-• There should be no blank columns in the table.
-A column can contain empty cells, but not all cells in a column can be empty.
+• The table should not contain any blank columns.
+A column can have empty cells, but not all cells in a column can be empty.

-In Excel, a table is a rectangular range of cells where data is stored.
-Although a table looks much like a regular Excel range, it offers a number of features that differentiate it from a range.
+In Excel, a table is a rectangular range of cells used to store data.
+While a table looks similar to a regular Excel range, it offers features that distinguish it.

-A table can be created and maintained by just typing the data in the cells.
-In order to ensure a good structure, it is recommended to use a form for data entry.
-It’s not necessary that you first enter all your data before converting the range to a table.
-Once you have the table, you can always add new rows and columns.
-Large lists of data usually come from data from external files (text/csv files, web queries, databases).
+You can create and maintain a table by simply entering data into the cells.
+However, for better structure, it’s recommended to use a form for data entry.
+You don’t need to enter all your data before converting a range to a table; you can add new rows and columns later.
+Large datasets often originate from external files (text/csv files, web queries, databases).

-In Excel, you cannot create a table from scratch and then fill that table with data.
-Instead, you must first create a range that includes at least some of the data you want in your table and then converting that range to a table.
-When a range of data is transferred to a table, the appearance changes, but also built-in features are available for filtering, sorting, and the ability to add a total row with several functions for totalization.
+In Excel, you can’t create an empty table and then populate it with data.
+Instead, you must first create a range that includes at least some of the data and then convert that range into a table.
+Converting a data range to a table changes its appearance and enables built-in features for filtering, sorting, and adding a total row with various aggregation functions.

-By default, an Excel table will expand automatically, and fill formulas down to the last row.
-Examples:
+By default, Excel tables automatically expand and fill formulas down to the last row.
+For example:

-• You can add new data in the row immediately below the last row of the table, or in the column to its immediate right.
-The table will expand automatically to include the new data.
+• If you add new data in the row directly below the last row of the table, or in the column immediately to its right, the table will automatically expand to include the new data.

-• When you enter a formula in de first cell of a new blank column, then after pressing Enter that formula fills down to all the remaining rows.
+• When you enter a formula in the first cell of a new blank column and press Enter, the formula automatically fills down to all the remaining rows in that column.

 7.2 Form Button

-An important task in working with tables is the correct entry of the data.
-Excel has a built-in form for this task.
-The command button for creating such a form is however not standard on the ribbon.
-In the following steps, you see instructions on how to add the button Form to the Quick Access Toolbar.
-This is a one-time action.
+Accurate data entry is essential when working with tables.
+Excel provides a built-in form for this purpose.
+However, the command button for this form isn’t on the ribbon by default.
+The following steps explain how to add the Form button to the Quick Access Toolbar.
+This is a one-time setup.

 Task 7.1

-1. Click on the Customize Quick Access Toolbar arrow at the end of the Quick Access Toolbar.
+1. Click the Customize Quick Access Toolbar arrow at the end of the Quick Access Toolbar.

 Figure 7.1: Customize Quick Access Toolbar.

-2. Click on the arrow for Choose commands from and choose Commands Not in the Ribbon.
+2. In the Choose commands from dropdown menu, select Commands Not in the Ribbon.

 Figure 7.2: Dialog box Quick Access Toolbar Commands.

-1. Browse the alphabetic list with commands and select [Form…**
+1. Scroll through the alphabetical list of commands and select Form….

 Figure 7.3: Options for Excel > opdracht formulier.